 Originally from Greeley, Colorado, Gavin Mayer is a professional theatre director and an award-winning veteran teacher.
 Gavin earned a Bachelor of Arts in Theatre at the University of Wyoming and a secondary teaching licensure in Theatre Education from the University of Northern Colorado.

-Gavin spent two years at the University of Nevada, Reno as an assistant professor, the Director of Musical Theatre and devised, developed and implemented a musical theatre major.
+Gavin spent two years at the University of Nevada, Reno as an assistant professor and the Director of Musical Theatre during which time he devised, developed and implemented a Bachelor of Arts in Musical Theatre.

 Gavin has worked extensively as a resident director at the Arvada Center for the Arts and Humanities, a regional LORT B theatre in suburban Denver, where he directed the world premiere and regional premieres of numerous musicals and plays.
 Some of his directing credits include: Elf, the Musical, I’ll be Home for Christmas (Henry Nomination for Best New Musical) The Mountaintop (Henry Nomination for Best Director of a Play), White Christmas (Henry Nomination for Best Director of a Musical), Disney’s Tarzan, She Loves Me, The Great Gatsby, A Christmas Carol the Musical, Curtains (Henry Nomination for Best Director of a Musical and Best Musical), Miracle on 34th Street and Legally Blonde (True West Award winner for Best Musical and nomination for Best Director of a Musical.)
 Gavin has also worked with the Arvada Center's Education Department where he directed the summer high school musical productions for ten years.